qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 By the following Friday, have a final version of the blog post ready to add to the course site.

-### Logistics Information
-+ Announcements are being emailed to the course mailing list.
-+ A welcome note will be sent to the mailing list early in the semester.
-+ If you do not receive the welcome message the second week of the course, please send mail to the instructor.
-+ Errata and answers to questions are being discussed and answered on  the course Slack site and through course email-list.

-#### All communications regarding late assignment submissions should go directly to [24sp-cs6501-010-teachers@collab.its.virginia.edu](mailto:24sp-cs6501-010-teachers@collab.its.virginia.edu), not with the instructor.

-#### Text Book
-+ No text book.
-Many many papers to read ..

 ### Academic Integrity